This is a post I wrote here on Thinker’s Playground a few years ago, before I relaunched the site.

 Forming associations quickly

 The first two are pretty obvious; the more frequently you associate one item with another, the stronger the association will become.
-The more recently you made an association, the easier it is to recall.
-The more recent an association is, the less likely you are to forget it.
+And the more recently you made an association, the easier it is to recall.
 The third law, the Law of Vividness, is less obvious.

 As an experiment, a group of people were shown a thousand different photographs at a rate of about one photo per second.
 After they had been shown each of the photos once, a hundred extra photos were mixed in and the individuals were asked to identify the ones they hadn’t seen before.
 Everyone tested, regardless of how they rated their memories, was able to identify which photos they had and hadn’t seen before almost perfectly.
 Images are powerful stimuli for memory and as a result, most of the advanced memory techniques I’ve come across involve forming quick mental images.

 To make an association vivid, we must create a vivid image in our head of the items we wish to associate.
-It should be of no surprise to you that the images that stand out most prominently in our minds are sexual, funny or ridiculous, or violent images.
+It should be of no surprise to you that the images that stand out most prominently in our minds are sexual, funny, ridiculous, or violent images—things that might evoke strong emotional responses.
 Colour, size and dimension are also important factors in controlling the vividness of mental images.